Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

-We start by giving an analog of the notion of weak fillability for contact structures from \cite{MNW} in our confoliated setting. \begin{definition} A symplectic manifold $(W,\Omega)$ with non-empty boundary $M=\partial W$ is said to be a \emph{symplectic filling} of a confoliation $\xi$ on $M$ if the two-form $\omega=\Omega\vert_M$ is such that $(\xi, \CS_{\xi,\omega})$ defines a c-symplectic confoliation. \end{definition}
+We start by giving an analog of the notion of weak fillability for contact structures from \cite{MNW} in our confoliated setting. \begin{definition} A symplectic manifold $(W,\Omega)$ with non-empty boundary $M=\partial W$ is said to be a \textbf{symplectic semi-filling} of a confoliation $\xi$ on $M$ if the two-form $\omega=\Omega\vert_M$ is such that $(\xi, \CS_{\xi,\omega})$ defines a c-symplectic confoliation.
+Whenever $\partial W=M$ is connected, the symplectic semi-filling will be simply called \textbf{symplectic filling}. \end{definition}

+{ \begin{remark} Concerning the amount of boundary components that a filling is allowed to have, the literature seem to follow multiple conventions.
+Sometimes, fillings are required to have a single boundary component, and those with disconnected boundaries are called \emph{co-fillings}.
+Here we stick to the convention in the above definition. \end{remark} }

-For our purposes, which is to give intrinsic statements depending only on the data at the boundary, we have to specify a priori the c-symplectic class on the confoliation at the boundary.
+For our purposes, which is to give intrinsic statements depending only on the data at the boundary, we have to specify a priori some symplectic data on the confoliation at the boundary.
 We hence define the following more tractable notions from a symplectic viewpoint, which will be the ones used in the rest of the paper: \begin{definition} Let $M$ be equipped with a c-symplectic confoliation $(\xi,\CS_{\xi,\mu})$.
-A symplectic manifold $(W,\Omega)$ with non-empty boundary $M=\partial W$, with $\omega=\Omega|_{TM}$, is: \begin{enumerate} \item a \emph{weak symplectic filling} of $(\xi,\CS_{\xi,\mu})$ if $\omega|_{\cK_\xi}=f\mu|_{\cK_{\xi}}$ for some positive function $f$ and $[\omega]$ together with $\CS_{\xi,\mu}$ direct a symplectic cone in $\xi$; \item a \emph{quasi-strong symplectic filling} of $(\xi,\CS_{\xi,\mu})$ if $\omega\vert_\xi\in\CS_{\xi,\mu}$; \item a \emph{strong symplectic filling} of $(\xi, \CS_{\xi,\mu})$ if there is some closed 2-form $\mu_0$ such that $\mu_0|_{\xi}=f\mu$ for some positive function $f$ and $\omega=\mu_0+d\alpha$ for some defining form $\alpha$ of $\xi$. \end{enumerate} We will call it just a \emph{symplectic filling} whenever its type among these three is clear from the context or does not need to be specified. \end{definition}
+A symplectic manifold $(W,\Omega)$ with non-empty connected\footnote{We stick here to the case of fillings for simplicity; completely analogous notions can be defined in the case of semi-fillings.} boundary $M=\partial W$, with $\omega=\Omega|_{TM}$, is: \begin{enumerate} \item a \textbf{weak symplectic filling} of $(\xi,\CS_{\xi,\mu})$ if $\omega|_{\cK_\xi}=f\mu|_{\cK_{\xi}}$ for some positive function $f$ and $[\omega]$ together with $\CS_{\xi,\mu}$ direct a symplectic cone in $\xi$; \item a \textbf{quasi-strong symplectic filling} of $(\xi,\CS_{\xi,\mu})$ if $\omega\vert_\xi\in\CS_{\xi,\mu}$. \end{enumerate} If we work instead with a strong symplectic confoliation $(\xi,\eta)$, we can then speak of a strong symplectic filling. \begin{enumerate} \item[3.] $(W,\Omega)$ is a \textbf{strong symplectic filling} of $(\xi,\eta)$ if $\omega=c\eta + d\alpha$ for some defining form $\alpha$ of $\xi$ and positive constant $c>0$. \end{enumerate} We will call it just a \textbf{symplectic filling} whenever its type among these three is clear from the context or does not need to be specified. \end{definition}